mhadikus/rabbitmq-work-queues/README.md

-# RabbitMQ Work Queues with Docker and Python
+# RabbitMQ Python Work Queues with Docker (and AWS S3/MinIO)
- Using RabbitMQ to distribute tasks among workers using producer consumer patterns
+ Using RabbitMQ to distribute tasks among workers using various producer consumer patterns

 ## Starting RabbitMQ and Management Plugin with Docker Compose